![]() |

 Chicago

-Embroidery and heat
+Embroidery and

-transfers on satin, velvet and brocade, stitched.
+heat transfers on satin, velvet and brocade, stitched.

-The story of Marquette and Joliet's historic 1673 exploration of Wisconsin and
+The story of Marquette and Joliet's historic 1673 exploration of Wisconsin

-part of Lake Michigan.
-They carried the canoes across a portage from the
+to the northern part of Lake Michigan.
+They carried the canoes across

-Des Plaines River to the Chicago River and returned via Lake Michigan, instead
+a portage from the Des Plaines River to the Chicago River and returned

-of paddling up the Mississippi to the Wisconsin River, and portaging to the
+via Lake Michigan, instead of paddling up the Mississippi to the Wisconsin

-Fox.
-The outer embroidery is from Joliet's journal.
+River, and portaging to the Fox.
+The outer embroidery is from Joliet's

 Il n'y auroit qu'une seignee a faire, coupant demye lieue de prairie seulement,